viniciusaportela/gdev/README.md

 # gdev - Godot Developer Helper

-Make Godot CPP Custom Module and GDNative CPP Modules easy as never.
+Make Godot CPP Custom Module and GDNative CPP Modules setup process easy as never.
 With this repository you can make all the setup and compilation process in a automatically way.

 Currently you can: